Elvis impersonator: Contests, festivals and events

-There are many Elvis contests for amateurs, festivals and other events held across the world celebrating Elvis and his many impersonators.
+There are many Elvis contests for amateurs, festivals and other events held across the world celebrating Elvis Presley and his many impersonators.
 Events tend to attract large numbers of amateur Elvis impersonators and Elvis fans.

+The Ultimate Elvis Tribute Artist competition, for example, is held every year in Graceland.
+In 2023, Cote Deonath won the title after having placed in the top 10 for 6 years.

-CKX, INC, which now owns Elvis Presley's estate, has full control including the grave of Elvis Presley and his family members along with his home Graceland in early 2008.
+CKX, Inc., which now owns Elvis Presley's estate, has full control including the grave of Elvis Presley and his family members along with his home Graceland in early 2008.
 This has seen some impact on what Elvis impersonators and contests have on the media and marketing industry.
 They began using the contest along with their Elvis brand, licensing anyone wanting to charge a fee to hold an Elvis contest.

 The small western New South Wales town of Parkes in Australia has been hosting the Parkes Elvis Festival since 1993, which includes a special "Elvis Express" train from Sydney to Parkes.

-Blackpool in the UK, features a busy Elvis wedding chapel based at the Norbreck Castle Hotel, Queens promenade, where couples can have their wedding vows renewed by Martin Fox.
+In Las Vegas (the city where the real Elvis married Priscilla Presley), there are some wedding chapels where the ceremony can include an ETA.
+Blackpool in the UK features a busy Elvis wedding chapel based at the Norbreck Castle Hotel, Queens promenade, where couples can have their wedding vows renewed by Martin Fox.

 The largest gathering of Elvis impersonators occurred on 12 July 2014 when 895 impersonators gathered in the Harrah's Cherokee Casino Resort in Cherokee, North Carolina.